 27. Does Alaska have any program to support an adoptee whose adoptive parents die until the child is adopted again?

-If there is not a plan for the child to have alternate caregivers, the OCS may petition the court for custody if needed to keep the child safe.
+If there is not a plan for the child to have alternate caregivers, OCS may petition the court for custody if needed to keep the child safe.
 If the child was eligible for a IV-E subsidy, the new petitioner for adoption may be eligible to receive an adoption subsidy payment once they have provided an approved homestudy and a copy of the adoption petition.